stashedUp/experiences/docs/AboutMe.md

 - [SCHOOL] I actually went to school for Actuarial Science.
 My parents wanted me to be an Actuary.
 - While in college, I enjoyed building websites and writing programs for fun.
-- I learned how to code by reading a book.
-It’s probably uncommon these days.
+- I took several CS classes and really enjoyed it.
-- My advisor suggested I add computer science to the list of degrees.
-My mom advised me to get serious about my life and be an actuary.
-But I am glad I followed my passion and chose to be a software developer.
+- My advisor suggested I add computer science to degress.
+- My mom on the other hand, advised me to get serious about my life and be an actuary.
+But I am glad I followed my passion and chose to be a **software developer**.

 - [SOFTWARE ENGINEER] I joined Pearson as a backend Software Engineer.
 At that time, we were still in the data center.
 - A year later, I heard that we were moving to the cloud.
 I had a lot of ideas about how we should build our infrastructure.